sriramrajan/vimrc/README.md

 *gvimrc*

 Configuration file for gVim.
-This file is used only by gVim and it is ignored by Vim in console.
-It also overrides any settings from *vimrc*.
-To use it, save it in the same place as *vimrc* (see above).
+This file is used only by gVim and it is ignored by Vim in console, it also overrides any settings from *vimrc*.
+To use this file, save it in the same place as *vimrc* (see above).

 -------------------------------------------------------------------------------
 Copyright (C) 2014 Mikołaj Bartnicki <mikobartnicki@gmail.com> -